Yil00/Yil00/README.md

 My personal repository
 Hi there 🦉

-I'm DataScientist.
+I'm Devops & DataScientist.

 I want to try a lot of things, discover and explore...

 - 🔭 I’m currently working on various projects
-- 🌱 I’m currently learning Datascience
+- 🌱 I’m currently learning Datascience & pratice Devops
 - 💬 Ask me about 🤷‍♂️
 - 📫 How to reach me: incomming soon =>